pzhaojohnson/rnacanvas.code/README.md

 ### Exporting a drawing

-RNAcanvas Code supports exporting drawings in SVG format, which can be opened in vector graphics softwares like Adobe Illustrator and Inkscape.
+Drawings can be exported in SVG format, which can be opened (and edited further) in vector graphics softwares like Adobe Illustrator and Inkscape.

 ```typescript
 // the outer HTML of the drawing is SVG XML that can be exported